Crisstuff/ceepGithubStreak/README.md

    Then klikk `esc` to get out of Insert mode, Then write `:wq` this means write quit and saves your changes.

-8. Now you`ll just have to have your machene run constantly and the script will run 00:00 every day 👍
+8. Now you`ll just have to have your machene run constantly and the script will run 12:00 every day 👍

 ## How to set this up on a raspberry pi 5
-- Work in progress

-# Version for Window OS
 - Work in progress